Pryor Mountain Wind Energy Project

 The Applicant has developed and provided an ECP that summarizes project design, construction and operational measures taken to avoid and minimize impacts to eagles, and results of pre- and post-construction monitoring efforts.

-The Service has completed a draft Environmental Assessment (EA) for the potential issuance of the permit under the 2016 Eagle Act regulations.
-The draft EA assesses the potential effects of issuing an IETP and a no action alternative (i.e., do not issue a permit) on the human and natural environment.
-The Service’s Collision Risk Model (CRM) predicts that up to 1.54 bald eagles and 2.61 golden eagles could be killed incidentally on an annual basis as a result of the operation of the Project.
+The Service has completed an Environmental Assessment (EA) for the potential issuance of the permit under the 2016 Eagle Act regulations.
+The EA assesses the potential effects of issuing an IETP and a no action alternative (i.e., do not issue a permit) on the human and natural environment.
+The Service’s Collision Risk Model (CRM) predicts that up to 1.54 bald eagles and up to 2.61 golden eagles could be killed incidentally on an annual basis as a result of the operation of the Project.
 To estimate bald and golden eagle fatalities for this Project, we used the pre-construction eagle-use survey data to update the exposure priors in the CRM.

 Project Review